codeurjc/Performance-testing-in-the-WebRTC-arena/README.md

 - stats: WebRTC stats recorded by the user emulators
 - Multiple webm files: Recordings of the communication between users

 With the recordings, we can now analyze the Quality of Experience (QoE) using Full-Reference models as described in the paper.
-The resources used for QoE analysis can be found in the OVLT tool, for this, from the root directory, use the command:
+The resources used for QoE analysis can be found in the OQLT tool, for this, from the root directory, use the command:

 ```bash
 cd browser-emulator